fsalim/fsalim.github.io/_pages/about.md

 ---
+permalink: /
-title: "About me"
+title: "Flora Salim"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Bio